Alex-V-Huang/NewHopeBootcamp/Week3/Week3.1/Hosting_Your_Website.md

 ## Updates to Your Hosted Website
+- You do not need to worry about your hosted website whenever you publish a change to GitHub.
+Activating GitHub Pages is a one-and-done task!
 - Your hosted website will automatically update as you publish new changes to your GitHub repository.

 1. On your website repository on GitHub, click on Environments.
 Environments is in the bottom-right of the page.